Someone Behind the Door

 Someone Behind the Door (Quelqu'un derrière la porte) is a 1971 French crime-drama film directed by Nicolas Gessner.
 In the UK, it was twice retitled as Two Minds For Murder (theatrical title) and Brainkill (VHS title).
+It is based on a novel by Jacques Robert.
 The film was shot on location in Folkestone, England.

 Plot

 A neurosurgeon and psychiatrist manipulates an amnesiac to murder his wife's lover, believing that the patient will have no memory of what he has done, providing the surgeon with a perfect alibi.